 I’ve joined forces with a number of dance artists to create live music sessions in hospitals and homes around the area, including a project at Witney Community Hospital, visiting the wards and day room to bring some song and dance into the daily routine.
 Dancer Rhonda Sparrey and I were among 12 practitioners funded by the FLOURISH programme to encourage the use of arts among people with dementia.
 We led a course of eight Dance for Dementia workshops at the Christchurch Centre in Henley, featuring themes such as A Night At The Theatre and A Day At The Seaside.
 Here’s a short film about our work, which gives some idea of the extraordinary power of music to revive and reconnect.

-I recently teamed up with talented dance practitioner Danielle Teale, creator of the DfP programme, to lead a weekend of workshops for Scottish Ballet, who plan to run similar sessions in Glasgow, as well as an introductory course for DfP teachers at the People Dancing conference in De Montfort University, Leicester.
+It’s been a privilege to work with talented dance practitioner Danielle Teale, creator of the DfP programme, on a variety of projects, including a weekend of DfP workshops in Glasgow for Scottish Ballet, and an introductory course for DfP teachers at the People Dancing conference in De Montfort University, Leicester.

 ‘An enjoyable and thought-provoking read.’

 ‘Loved it.
 Interesting how dangerous revisiting the past can be.’

 ‘Heartbreaking.
 Compelling.
 Acutely observed.
 Effortlessly and subtly witty … beautifully and skilfully crafted.’